pluralsight/guides/draft/ruby-ruby-on-rails/instant-delivery-store-using-ruby-on-rails-stripe-and-uberrush-api/article.md

-Awesome, we got a quote!
+Awesome, we've got a quote!

 In a production application, you should calculate a target time and round-up to account for traffic and other potential time delays.
-[UberRUSH's design guidelines](https://d1a3f4spazzrp4.cloudfront.net/uberex/UberRUSH_API_guidelines_v2.pdf) have a much more detailed work-flow.
+[UberRUSH's design guidelines](https://d1a3f4spazzrp4.cloudfront.net/uberex/UberRUSH_API_guidelines_v2.pdf) have a much more detailed work-flow for professional-grade applications.
 This tutorial is just to cover the basics.

-In the next section, we are going to add Stripe, create a sandbox UberRUSH delivery (instead of just a quote) and simulate the checkout process.
+In the next section, we are going to add Stripe, create a sandbox UberRUSH delivery (instead of just a quote), and simulate the checkout process.

 ---

 ### Stripe and Checkout

-Create a Stripe account, if you do not already have one, and put the test publishable key and test secret key into your environment variables.
+Create a Stripe account, if you do not already have one, and put the **test publishable key** and **test secret key** into your environment variables.
 Add a config file to the project.

     # config/initializers/stripe.rb